-Bold and whimsical designs like these make boutique hotels stand out among the giant hotel chains in Singapore.
-Here are seven our favorites:
+Bold and whimsical designs such as these make boutique hotels stand out among the giant hotel chains in Singapore.
+Here are six of our favorite places to stay:

 The 41 rooms are similarly “maximalist” and stylish: every space of wall crammed with pictures and richly hand painted screens.

 Vagabond Club, 39 Syed Alwi Road, Singapore 207630 Singapore; +65 6291 6677